workerb-io/docs/pages/apiref/submit.md

 <br/>
 <hr/>

 `submit` is used for simulating the enter keypress event in a form element.
-This can result in the submittion of the parent form.
+This can result in the submission of the parent form.

 **Arguments**